Lincoln University of Missouri’s Land Grant Program

 In 1921, the Missouri Legislature expanded Lincoln Institute into a four-year college, renaming it Lincoln University.
 The school earned various accreditations and saw significant growth under President Sherman D. Scruggs from 1938 to 1956.
 The Supreme Court’s 1954 Brown v.
 Board of Education decision led to Lincoln University opening its doors to all qualified students, regardless of ethnicity.
 Over the decades, Lincoln expanded its academic offerings and facilities, becoming a diverse institution that grants degrees in over 30 areas of study.
 Today, the legacy of the founding soldiers endures, commemorated by the Soldiers’ Memorial Plaza on campus.

-As we continue to build on our rich legacy as a land-grant institution, Lincoln University remains committed to driving positive change and innovation in our community and beyond.
-We invite you to join us in our mission to advance education, research and outreach for a brighter and more equitable future.
+Building on our rich legacy as a land-grant institution, we are committed to driving positive change and innovation within our community and beyond.
+To learn more about our mission to advance education, research and outreach for a brighter and more equitable future, visit our Mission and Vision page.

 More Information